 Our QALs save users a lot of time as well as providing better user experience by not having to enter passwords manually.
 They come in handy when there are a lot of protected pages and posts or when users would like frequent access.

-In this article, we will walk you through the following sections:
+In this article, we will walk you through the following key points:

-When you enable Password Protect Child Pages option, child pages are actually using the parent page’s passwords.
-So you have to create access links for child pages manually.
+Once Password Protect Child Pages is enabled, all child pages will inherit their parents’ passwords.
+You can’t create or manage passwords of child pages separately.
+In consequence, you have to create access links for child pages manually.

-All you need to do is to copy the ?ppwp_ac parameter from the parent page’s access link and put it on child pages’ URL.
+All you need to do is to copy the ?ppwp_ac parameter from the parent page’s access link and paste it into the child pages’ URL.
 For example: